 The TBM 960 retains safety features that have contributed to the commercial success of Daher's previous high-end TBM version - the TBM 940.
-Notably, the G3000 integrated flight deck enables the TBM's e-copilot® functions: icing protection system; flight envelope monitoring through the Electronic Stability and Protection (ESP) and the Under-speed Protection (USP) systems; the Emergency Descent Mode (EDM) function; as well as the game-changing HomeSafeTM emergency autoland system.
+Notably, the G3000 integrated flight deck enables the TBM's e-copilot® functions: icing protection system; flight envelope monitoring through the Electronic Stability and Protection (ESP) and the Under-speed Protection (USP) systems; the Emergency Descent Mode (EDM) function; as well as the gamechanging HomeSafeTM emergency autoland system.

-To date, Daher has delivered a total of 1,139 TBMs in the aircraft's 12 different versions - of which approximately 20 percent have been acquired by European customers.
+To date, Daher has delivered an overall total of 1,155 TBMs in the aircraft product line's 12 different versions.